squidfunk/mkdocs-material/docs/plugins/index.md

     ---

-    __Connect multiple projects together, and build them separately and as one__
+    __Connect multiple projects together, and build them separately or as one__

 -   :material-information: &nbsp; __[Built-in info plugin][info]__

     ---

-    The info plugin is a small and useful utility that helps to create self-contained minimal reproductions, so we maintainers can fix bugs more quickly.
+    The info plugin is a small and useful utility that helps to create self-contained minimal reproductions, so we maintainers can fix reported bugs more quickly.

     ---

-    __Your bug reports include all necessary information to fix them as fast as possible__
+    __Your bug reports are of the highest quality, so we can fix them as fast as possible__